 Yes!
 This is an excellent activity for toning the muscles used in childbirth.
 If you have any concerns though, please consult your doctor.
 I am not a doctor and if you are unsure they you might be better off not dancing.
 Read more on the page about pregnancy and belly dance.

 Many see it as a woman’s dance, celebrating sensuality and power of being a woman (although men dance it too and many are very good!).
 Sohair Zaki, Fifi Abdou, Lucy, Dina, who are all popular dancers in Egypt, are above the age of 40.
 Many feel that you have limited life experiences to use as a catalyst for dance until you reach “a certain age”.
 More mature dancers tend indeed to be more expressive.
 Also, because belly dance movements are kind on the body and natural in the way that they do not force the body in unnatural positions, the body does not tend to be worn out after many years of practice and one can also start practising this dance after the age of 50 (I know a few dancers who started at 50 and they still dance in the in 70s and they dance very well).

-The health benefits of belly dance are both mental and physical.
+The health benefits are both mental and physical.
 Dancing is a good cardio-vascular work out, it helps increase flexibility and focuses on the torso or ‘core muscles’.
 It is suitable for all ages and body types and can be as physical as the participant chooses to make it.
 Individuals would be wise to consult a doctor before starting belly dance, just as with starting any new exercise routine.
 It is also advised that one talks with the instructor to see what level his or her classes are geared for.
 Mental health benefits, for many belly dancers, include an improved sense of well being, elevated body image and self-esteem as well as a generally positive outlook that comes with regular, enjoyable exercise.